-The Catholic Development Fund - Archdiocese of Sydney (CDF) is not prudentially supervised by the Australian Prudential Regulation Authority nor has it been examined or approved by the Australian Securities and Investments Commission.
+CDF is not prudentially supervised by the Australian Prudential Regulation Authority nor has it been examined or approved by the Australian Securities and Investments Commission.
 An investor in the CDF will not receive the benefit of the financial claims scheme or the depositor protection provisions in the Banking Act 1959 (Cth).
 Investments in the CDF are intended to be a means for investors to support the charitable, religious and educational works of the Archdiocese of Sydney and for whom the consideration of profit are not of primary relevance in the investment decision.
 The investments that the CDF offers are not subject to the usual protections for investors under the Corporations Act (Cth) or regulation by the Australian Securities and Investments Commission.
-Investors may be unable to get some or all of their money back when the investor expects or at all and any investment of the CDF are not comparable to investments with banks, finance companies or fund managers.
+Investors may be unable to get some or all of their money back when the investor expects or at all and any investment of CDF is not comparable to investments with banks, finance companies or fund managers.
 CDF's identification statement may be viewed at www.sydneycdf.org.au or by contacting CDF on (02) 9390 5200.
 The CDF does not hold an Australian Financial Services Licence.

-24. Regulatory exemptions and status Banking Act 1959 (Act)
+23. Regulatory exemptions and status Banking Act 1959 (Act)